imesh-madushan/SyncSentry/README.md

 ### License

 This project is licensed under the MIT License.
-See the [LICENSE.txt][LICENSE.txt]` file for details.
+See the [LICENSE.txt](LICENSE.txt) file for details.